 Condition Description

-Seventeen folded double-page engraved maps; wide margined with blank versos; repairs to wing folds with vellum tabs and old paper.
-Contemporary vellum, stained but sound, faded crest to upper cover.
+Seventeen folded double-page engraved maps; wide margined with blank versos.
+Contemporary vellum cover, stained but sound, faded crest to upper cover.
+Expert restorations to strengthen the maps and carried out to archival standards.

 References